Maxscores/sfdc-rest-controller-framework/README.md

 # sfdc-rest-controller-framework
-Generic framework that can be used to implement REST Controllers
+Generic framework that can be used to implement REST Controllers.
+Contributions are welcome!
+Would love to extend the class to include more generic functionality.

 ## Overview